1991–1992 Georgian coup d'état: Analysis

 The Tbilisi War remains a difficult memory for much of the capital's population.
 Rustaveli Avenue's destruction is represented by these words told by a civilian during a special report by The New York Times: You need to understand, Rustaveli was where we used to play hooky from school, where we'd take a girlfriend on a nice walk.
 It was the heart of Tbilisi.
 We saw the scenes on television, but we had no idea that it was this bad.

 Serge Schmemann, who covered the post-Soviet world for The New York Times, talks of a Georgian tragedy that forced "Georgian national heroes against Georgian national heroes."
 Thomas L. Friedman, a US geopolitical journalist, talks of the coup d'état as the onset of a decisive change in the United States' interventionist politics following the fall of the USSR: The coup d'état is at the heart of the next great debate on America's foreign policy...
 The question is, are these new democrats mocking themselves, or are they mocking us?
 It's clear the George H. W. Bush administration saw through Gamsakhurdia.

 The American reaction toward the putsch shocked several Georgians who had been convinced that the United States represented Russia's geopolitical alternative.
 However, it soon becomes clear that Washington sees Boris Yeltsin's Russia as a potential ally in the new post-Soviet world and for that reason, U.S. Secretary of State James Baker, who often criticized human rights violations made by Gamsakhurdia, ignored the same violations done under Eduard Shevardnadze, even supporting and advising the latter's presidency.
+Gamsakhurdia himself in 1992 accused Bush and Yeltsin working together against his government, while denouncing James Baker for directly participating in the coup.

 Murman Omanidze, Minister of Foreign Affairs of Gamsakhurdia who fled Tbilisi after being accused of treason during the revolt, analyzes while in Moscow that the coup is not a conflict between the government and its opposition, but rather between different factions of the same party:The popular version that this conflict is between the opposition and the Georgian President's partisans is incorrect.
 The fight is between the members of the coalition on top of the Republic...
 The dozens of true opposition parties are not participating in the conflict and prefer to wait before expressing themselves on the subject.

-On 11 March 2005, the Georgian Parliament adopted a resolution calling the 1991-1992 events a "violent and anti-constitutional military coup".
+On 11 March 2005, the Georgian Parliament adopted a resolution calling the 1991–1992 events a "violent and anti-constitutional military coup".
 In 2008, Georgian President Mikheil Saakashvili accused Tengiz Kitovani of operating as a Russian "agent" during the civil conflict.

+According to 2020 poll by the Caucasus Research Resource Centers, 76% of Georgians think that the coup was a bad thing for Georgia.